 The Mini Marshes

-Fixed wooden storage boxes runnning along the back and sides of the building also act as undercover seating.
+The wooden Education Shelter in this area is cordoned off and is not available for visitor use, but is used for scheduled school groups and events.
+Fixed wooden storage boxes runnning along the back and sides of the building act as seating.
 These are 480 mm in height.

 Ham Wall Loop